UltraEngine/NewtonDynamics3/README.md

 =======
 Newton Dynamics is licensed under the zlib open source license, with little if any practical difference between them.

-See `LICENSE` for the full content of the licenses.

 Authors
 =======
 Newton Dynamics is a project of Julio Jerez and Alain Suero.
-See `AUTHORS` for a full list of contributors.